ajcwebdev/ryan-gpt/done/2022/2022-04-30-breaking-down-hydration-wdan-jutan-prompt.md

 Here, they return to the notion that fine-grained reactive systems, like those in Solid or Vue’s Composition API, can significantly reduce hydration costs.
 Instead of re-checking entire subtrees, they track exactly which values changed and update only relevant parts.
 This concept dovetails with partial and resumable hydration by isolating each data source.

 They illustrate how a carefully composed architecture can drastically cut down on CPU usage, especially on underpowered devices.
 If changes remain local to specific signals, large sections of the page need no re-evaluation.
-The second paragraph underscores that while reactivity can be a learning curve, it is often key to achieving the minimal overhead that advanced hydration solutions promise.
+This section underscores that while reactivity can be a learning curve, it is often key to achieving the minimal overhead that advanced hydration solutions promise.

 ### 180:00 - 186:00 Balancing Developer Ergonomics with Performance